-The following policy is to be applied to all Grace Christian University students who receive a grade of an "I" for incomplete work in a course:
+The following policy is to be applied to all Grace University students who receive a grade of an "I" for incomplete work in a course:

 - All coursework is designed to be completed within the official date parameters set for the registered course. - An Incomplete grade may be granted when a student is prevented from finishing coursework on time by extenuating circumstances. - It is the student's responsibility to request an "I" grade prior to the end of the class and the professor's to determine whether the circumstances merit an incomplete grade.
-Faculty are encouraged to discuss incomplete grade opportunities with the student's Academic Advisor or Registrar if applicable. - A student who receives an incomplete grade for any course (some or all assigned work not turned in) will be required to turn in the completed work to the professor who taught the course unless other arrangements have been approved by the Dean or Provost. - Online Graduate courses must be completed within 2 weeks following the last day of the original term. - Failure to submit the incomplete work by the established deadline will result in earning zero points for incomplete work, and the final grade will be awarded accordingly. - Online Students are advised to contact Tree of Life to arrange for an extension for the rented books and to discuss applicable charges.
+Faculty are encouraged to discuss incomplete grade opportunities with the student's Academic Advisor or Registrar if applicable. - A student who receives an incomplete grade for any course (some or all assigned work not turned in) will be required to turn in the completed work to the professor who taught the course unless other arrangements have been approved by the Dean or Provost. - The work must be completed within the extension parameters set by the faculty: - On-Campus Courses: not to exceed 4 weeks from the last day of the original semester - Online Undergraduate Courses: not to exceed 5 weeks following the last day of the original term - · Online Graduate Courses: not to exceed 2 weeks following the last day of the original term - Failure to submit the incomplete work by the established deadline will result in earning zero points for incomplete work, and the final grade will be awarded accordingly. - For Online Students: The student is advised to contact Tree of Life to arrange for an extension for the rented books and to discuss applicable charges.